vlaaad/vlaaad.github.io/_posts/2019-03-30-question-marks-in-clojure.markdown

 ## Don't: Booleans

-Vars and bindings containing boolean values should not end with question mark:
+Vars and bindings containing boolean values should not end with a question mark:

 {% highlight clojure %}
 (let [disabled? (empty? options)]